TanawatPawanta/QuadCopter_simulation/README.md

 - **3D Visualization**
   - The visualization part involves drawing the Quadcopter on the screen and updating its position based on differential values of X, Y, Z, roll, pitch, yaw.
     - ![Quadcopter Image](https://ibb.co/GdqvMGP)
-    - *The primary libraries employed for this visualization are Pygame for display creation and OpenGL for graphics rendering.*
+    - The libraries used for this visualization are Pygame for display creation and OpenGL for graphics rendering.

 ## User Guide <a name="user-guide"></a>